Who we are

 For some specific pathology tests (such as full blood counts, electrolytes, liver function tests and other serology and immunology pathology tests), it is accepted clinical practice that we must give your health practitioner not only the test result for the test your health practitioner has requested but also the results of all tests of the same nature that we have performed for you previously (regardless of who requested those tests).
 Past results assist your health practitioner to determine whether or not your current test result is abnormal.

-In some circumstances, it may be necessary for us to obtain confirmatory testing from a third party laboratory , for highly specialised pathology services, we may need to arrange for a reference laboratory to perform the required pathology services on our behalf or we may seek a second opinion from expert pathologists outside our organisation.
+In some circumstances, it may be necessary for us to obtain confirmatory testing from a third-party laboratory, or for highly specialised or proprietary pathology services we may need to arrange for another laboratory to perform the required pathology services on our behalf.
+We may also seek a second opinion from expert pathologists outside our organisation.
 These experts and laboratories may be located in countries other than Australia.
 In these circumstances, we will disclose personal information about you to these third parties for the limited purpose of obtaining the necessary pathology services.

 We use, and where necessary disclose, your personal information to manage our accounts and obtain payment for the services we provide.
 Specifically, we will use and, where necessary, disclose your personal information to obtain payment from, as appropriate, Medicare Australia, you, your private health insurance fund or from any organisation responsible for payment of any part of your account, such as the Department of Veterans Affairs.
 This may also extend to disclosure of your personal information to a debt collector or a credit-checking agency.
 We also use, and where necessary disclose, your personal information for data entry and data analytics purposes.